 Shutting your air conditioner down during stretches in which it is not needed is a good idea, but that idea can be taken too far.
 If your home is going to be vacant for a long period of time, don’t just shut the air conditioner off and expect it to be running perfectly when you return.
 While your unit sits idle, mold may creep in and the condition of your unit may deteriorate.
 Instead, try to run the air conditioner for at least a few minutes every day to protect your indoor air quality.

 If you plan on being far away from home, upgrading to a WiFi thermostat may be a good idea.
 These state-of-the-art control devices let the homeowner turn the air conditioning on and off remotely, giving you control no matter where you are.
-As a bonus, you can turn the air conditioner on while you are on your way home and enjoy cool, comfortable air as soon as you arrive.
+As a bonus, you can turn the Mesa AZ air conditioner repair on while you are on your way home and enjoy cool, comfortable air as soon as you arrive.

 **Incorrect Thermostat Settings